ANIKET-SHIVAM/MCompiler/README.md

 optimizes the loop nests using different code optimizers, times each optimized code version in execution of its complete application, and links the best performing code to generate the complete application binary.
 This is referred to as the Exploratory Search method of the MCompiler.
-The MCompiler can work with code optimizers such as GNU GCC and LLVM Clang.
+The MCompiler can work with code optimizers such as GNU GCC, LLVM Clang, etc.
 In addition to these, two Polyhedral Model based loop optimizers, Polly and Pluto are used, if applicable.
 The best loop nest code selection allows the MCompiler to produce higher-performing code than the best of